masesgroup/KNet/README.md

 * V1.5.4+: From version 1.5.4 there are new packages dedicated to [KNet Serializer/Deserializer](src/documentation/articles/usageSerDes.md)
 * V2.0.0+: From version 2.0.0 the code base is fully reflected from the JARs of the Apache Kafka distribution downloaded from Maven; some developed classes still remains beside the specific KNet implementations
 * V2.4.0+: From version 2.4.0 it is available the new KNet Streams SDK
+* V2.5.0+: From version 2.5.0 there are two breaking changes: uses `Java.Lang.String` instead of `string` (`System.String`) in generated classes and KNet Streams SDK manages the counter-part JVM types

 ---

 ## Runtime engine